Fawaznasrudeen/simple_shell/README.md

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Alx.
+A simple UNIX Shello Project Build With C.